 What is the energy price cap?

-• Ofgem, the energy regulator, is responsible for setting the price cap every three months with any changes taking effect on the 1st January, 1st April, 1st July and 1st October each year.
+The price cap is set every three months with any changes taking effect on the 1st January, 1st April, 1st July and 1st October each year.

 Will the energy price cap affect you?